Purdue-CS193/homework-0-LionLoo/index.md

+# Lionel's First CS193 Homework
+- Meetings are only once a week
+- We get to learn how to use a bunch of cool tools
+- There are optional online meetings where we can get help

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.